 · Similar qualification: Opposite teams should be roughly comparable.
 Politicians and bureaucrats should confront their peers from the opposite side, one side’s military leaders should be opposed by the other’s, etc. One side cannot send a team of commandos, or one or two politicians with a platoon of bodyguards, to exterminate the other side’s team of nothing but politicians.

 These days, arena-style televised violence panders to disgusting human traits without providing serious analysis or catharsis.
-At atrocious cost, entire peoples and countries are sacrificed to act out our common dread of the Other, from which nothing is learned.
+At atrocious cost, entire peoples and countries are sacrificed to act out our common dread of the Other, from which nothing is ever learned.

 Learner violence games will shut out voyeur (voy-uhr, Peeping Tom) thrill seekers.
 Such artificial confrontations may turn out to be superior to the crime scenes, prisons, and battlefields across which we’ve let our accursed rage range freely.